History of Tyrod Taylor in Timeline

 August 3, 1989: Tyrod Taylor's Birth

-On August 3, 1989, Tyrod Diallo Taylor was born.
-He is now a professional football quarterback in the NFL.
+On August 3, 1989, Tyrod Di'allo Taylor was born.
+He is an American professional football quarterback.

 Others born on this day/year

-On September 8, 2007, Tyrod Taylor made his college football debut against LSU, completing 7 of 18 passes and rushing for 44 yards, including his first collegiate touchdown.
+On September 8, 2007, Tyrod Taylor played his first college football game against the LSU Tigers.
+He completed 7-of-18 passes for 62 yards, rushed for 44 yards and scored his first collegiate touchdown.
+He was then named the starter.

 2008: Redshirt Taken Off

-In 2008, after Virginia Tech's loss to East Carolina University, Tyrod Taylor's redshirt was taken off due to the team's need for more offense, and he made his first appearance against Furman, rushing for 112 yards and a touchdown.
+In 2008, after Virginia Tech's loss to East Carolina University, Tyrod Taylor's redshirt was removed due to the team's need for more offense.
+He made his first appearance of the season against Furman, rushing for 112 yards and a touchdown.

 January 1, 2009: Orange Bowl Victory